Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

 Tyler Stephenson At The Plate

-- Stephenson has driven home a run in 33 games this season (30.0%), including more than one RBI in 8.2% of his games.
+- He has scored in 36.9% of his games this season, with more than one run scored in 7.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.